How Gen AI Is Reshaping Marketing Research: Insights from GBK Collective’s Latest Study

 · 77% worry about making faulty business decisions due to AI-generated misinformation

-· 75% are concerned about data security and privacy risks
+· 75% express concern about data security and privacy risks

 · 71% fear that reliance on Gen AI will create skill gaps over time